Raw Vegan Chocolate Cake

 Drop your email below to receive this recipe in your inbox.
 Plus, we’ll send you our favorite seasonal plant-based recipes weekly!

-Triple-Layer Raw German Chocolate Cake
+Raw Vegan Chocolate Cake

 5 from 6 votes

-This raw German chocolate cake recipe is a homage to my dear friend from Germany who loves dark, rich chocolate as much as I do.
+This raw vegan chocolate cake recipe is a homage to my dear friend from Germany who loves dark, rich chocolate as much as I do.
 When I travel abroad I often bring her chocolate and she does the same for me.
 Given her European taste buds, she’s made a great taste tester for this recipe.

 Prep Time 45 minutes